NervanaSystems/ngraph-python/doc/source/walk_through.rst

 .. code-block:: python

-    import ng
+    import ngraph as ng

     x = ng.placeholder(axes=ng.Axes())
     x_plus_one = x + 1

     transformer = ng.NumPyTransformer()
     plus_one = transformer.computation(x_plus_one, x)

     for i in range(5):
         print(plus_one(i))

-We begin by importing ``ng``, the Python module for the front end API.
+We begin by importing ``ngraph``, the Python module for the front end API.

 Next we create an operational graph (op-graph) for the computation.
 Following |TF| terminology, we call the parameter that receives the value of :math:`x` a ``placeholder``.
 A placeholder has a tensor value, so we need